logo image

 1852 - Invermark Lodge was built for John Ramsay, 13th Earl of Dalhousie, to serve as a Hunting Lodge.

-1856 - Balmoral Castle was completed for Queen Victoria and Prince Albert, about 30 miles northwest over the hills from Invermark.
+1856 - Balmoral Castle was completed for Queen Victoria and Prince Albert, 30 miles northwest over the hills from Invermark.

 1861 - Queen Victoria and Prince Albert crossed the Mountains on horses to visit Glenesk.
 They drank from a Well by Invermark, now known as the Queens Well, with a Stone Crown built over the Well.